A lens hood is…

 Lens hoods tend to have a lot of surface area so it’s possible for your lens hood to catch the wind and cause the camera to shake, resulting in blurry images.
 Probably more likely when tripod mounted.
 If it’s fairly windy and the hood isn’t strictly necessary (there is not direct light issue) you should remove it.

-– The lens hood is casting a shadow
+– The lens hood is casting an unwanted shadow

 There is the possibility that the lens hood will cast a shadow on your subject.
 In this case, just remove the hood.
 There may also be a shadow if you have backlight that is at a perfect angle to the camera.
 You can either change positions or remove the hood.